Proof of Jury Duty For Employer: Everything You Need to Know

 - Don’t be scared to ask any questions you may have.
 You have a right to know everything about being away for jury duty with regard to company policy or about how long the trial may be.

 - Don’t wait too long to read the summons.
 In some states, you can postpone your service as long as you request it by a certain date.

 If you need help with employment law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.